Sampling Out-of-Distribution Chemical Spaces via Bayesian Flow: Methods

 \subsection{Bayesian Flow Networks}

-Similar to denoising diffusion models\cite{ddpm,ddim,diffusion_probabilistic,score-based,diffusion-schrodinger-bridge,shortcutmodels} (DMs) and more general flow matching methods\cite{flow-matching,flow-and-diffusion,ot-cfm,simplexflow,dirichlet-flow,fisher-flow,sfm,discrete-flow-matching,flowmol-ctmc}, Bayesian flow networks\cite{bfn} (BFNs) splits the generative process to a sequential steps.
-Some research has pointed out that the generative process of BFN is similar to thus can be approximated as a reversed stochastic differential equation (SDE) that used in DMs though\cite{bfn-sde,protbfn,molcraft}, BFN method does not require to define a diffusion process nor learns the noise distribution: instead, BFN directly optimises the parameters of a distribution towards a more informative direction, which makes it applicable to continuous, discretised, and discrete data as the \textit{parameters} of any real-world distribution is continuous\cite{bfn}.
-The previous studies have already applied the idea of BFN to 3-dimensional molecular conformation generation\cite{geobfn,molcraft} (discretised and continuous case), text-based molecule generation\cite{chembfn} (discrete case), and protein sequence generation\cite{protbfn} (discrete case), which proved its capability of understanding the chemical space.
-In this research, we employ ChemBFN\cite{chembfn}, a BFN model handling the 1-dimensional molecular representation originally designed to generate SMILES\cite{smiles} and SELFIES\cite{selfies} strings, to study BFN's potentials of out-of-distribution sampling, i.e., generating samples with high properties out of a low-property training space.
-We show that a small change in the training or sampling process of ChemBFN can significantly enhance the out-of-distribution generative performance.
+Similar to denoising diffusion models\cite{ddpm,ddim,diffusion_probabilistic,score-based,diffusion-schrodinger-bridge,shortcutmodels} (DMs) and more general flow matching methods\cite{flow-matching,flow-and-diffusion,ot-cfm,simplexflow,dirichlet-flow,fisher-flow,sfm,discrete-flow-matching,flowmol-ctmc}, Bayesian flow networks\cite{bfn} (BFNs) splits the generative process into a sequential steps.
+Some research has pointed out that the generative process of BFN is similar to and thus can be approximated as a reversed stochastic differential equation (SDE) that used in DMs though\cite{bfn-sde,protbfn,molcraft}, BFN method does not require to define a diffusion process nor learns the noise distribution: instead, BFN directly optimises the parameters of a distribution towards a more informative direction, which makes it applicable to continuous, discretised, and discrete data as the \textit{parameters} of any real-world distribution is continuous\cite{bfn}.
+The previous studies have already applied the idea of BFN to 3-dimensional molecular conformation generation\cite{geobfn,molcraft} (discretised for atom types and continuous cases for coordinates), text-based molecule generation\cite{chembfn} (discrete case for structural tokens), and protein sequence generation\cite{protbfn} (discrete case for amino acid types), which proved its capability of understanding the chemical space.
+In this research, we employ ChemBFN\cite{chembfn}, a BFN model with encoder-only transformer\cite{attention} architecture handling the 1-dimensional molecular representation originally designed to generate SMILES\cite{smiles} and SELFIES\cite{selfies} strings, to study BFN's potentials of OOD sampling, i.e., generating samples with high properties out of a low-property training space.
+ChemBFN introduces a new accuracy schedule $\beta(t)$ for discrete BFN that reduces the reconstruction loss and improves the model performance\cite{chembfn}.
+However, limitations remained, e.g., to generate high quality samples, the number of sampling steps should be as large as 1000 in some cases\cite{chembfn} which limited the feasibility of generating large molecules; the distributional distance between the generated samples and the training data is large compared with baselines\cite{chembfn}. in the latter sections, we introduce our solution to solve the first limitation.
+We also realise that the second mentioned limitation can be transformed into an advantage in OOD generating.
+We show that a small change in the training or sampling process of ChemBFN can significantly enhance the OOD generative performance.